-Now you can use the data you selected to create a plot.
+Now you can use the data you selected to create a plot:

-- The default aggregation is do not summarize
+- The default aggregation is: do not summarize.

-- Similar to table visuals, fields are grouped and duplicate rows only appear once
+- Similar to table visuals, fields are grouped and duplicate rows appear only once.

 Power BI Desktop replots the visual when any of the following events occur:

-You can also modify the R script to customize the visual, and take advantage of the power of R by adding parameters to the plotting command.
+Modify the R script to customize the visual, and take advantage of the power of R by adding parameters to the plotting command.

-The original plotting command was the following:
+The original plotting command is:

 corrplot(M, method = "color", tl.cex=0.6, tl.srt = 45, tl.col = "black")